View our overall research below. You may also be interested in our current research.

 I also am interested in research related to online consumer behaviors, consumer information, and consumer policy

-My research focuses on financial planning performance and financial therapy; more specifically, within the context of financial planning, I examine the fiduciary standard of care, investment risk tolerance, and pedagogical techniques.
+My research focuses on client-planner communication within the context of financial planning, financial therapy, investment risk tolerance, the fiduciary standard of care, and financial planning pedagogy.

-My research interests include financial risk-tolerance assessment, psychophysiological economics, and financial planning help-seeking behavior.The majority of my work is focused on helping consumers and financial service professionals navigate the increasingly complex financial marketplace.
+My research interests include financial risk-tolerance assessment, behavioral financial planning, and financial decision making.
+My work tends to be applied and focused on helping consumers and financial service professionals navigate the increasingly complex financial marketplace.
+Working with colleagues in the ASPIRE clinic, I am actively engaged in conducting evidence-based research.

 My research examines several areas of family financial planning, financial behavior of youth and family communication about finances, and low-income consumers and poverty.